 Remove the cream mixture from the heat and gradually whisk about a cup of the hot cream mixture into the egg mixture until smooth to temper the eggs.
 Pour the egg/cream mixture back into the pan.
-Cook over medium/low heat, stirring constantly, until the custard is thick enough to coat the back of the spoon and leaves a clear trail when a finger is drawn through it, 4 to 6 minutes.
+Cook over medium/low heat, stirring constantly, until the custard is thick enough to coat the back of the

 Transfer the custard mixture into a bowl that has been placed within a larger bowl filled with ice water, add the vanilla, stirring occasionally until the mixture is completely cool.